pham2jt/np_complete_project/README.md

 # np_complete_project
 Minimum vertex cover: the minimum number of vertices that includes an endpoint of every edge in the graph
 Decision problem: is there a number of vertices, n, that includes an endpoint of every edge?
-NP - Complete checking: Check every edge to make sure that a vertex is included.
+NP - Complete checking: Check every edge to make sure that an endpoint is included.
-# Psudocode:
+# Pseudocode:
 ```
 for i in len(E):
   comb = iter.combinations(V, i)